jito-foundation/ncn-template/simulation-test-detailed-guide.md

     .await?;
 ```

-The weight table mechanism handles the token weights for the current epoch:
+The weight table mechanism handles the token weights for the current epoch in two stages:

 1.  **Weight Table Initialization**:

-   - Creates a `WeightTable` account for the specific epoch
+    - Creates a [`WeightTable`](#weighttable) account for the specific epoch using `do_full_initialize_weight_table`.
+This may involve multiple calls internally to allocate sufficient space.
-   - Allocates space based on the number of supported tokens
+    - Allocates space based on the number of supported tokens registered in the [`VaultRegistry`](#vaultregistry).
-   - Links the table to the NCN and current epoch
+    - Links the table to the NCN and current epoch.
-   - Initializes the table structure with empty entries
+    - Initializes the table structure with empty entries.

 2.  **Weight Setting**:
+    - Populates the [`WeightTable`](#weighttable) by calling `do_set_epoch_weights`
-   - Copies the current weights from the vault registry to the weight table
+    - Copies the current weights from the [`VaultRegistry`](#vaultregistry) to the epoch-specific `WeightTable`.
-   - "Freezes" these weights for the duration of the consensus cycle
+    - "Freezes" these weights for the duration of the consensus cycle.
-   - Updates the epoch state to mark weight setting as complete
+    - Updates the [`EpochState`](#epochaccountstatus) to mark weight setting as complete.
-   - Creates an immutable record of token weights that will be used for voting
+    - Creates an immutable record of token weights that will be used for voting.

 This two-step process is critical for the integrity of the system as it:

-- Creates a permanent record of weights at the time voting begins
+- Creates a permanent record of weights at the time voting begins.
-- Prevents weight changes during a consensus cycle from affecting ongoing votes
+- Prevents weight changes during a consensus cycle from affecting ongoing votes.
-- Allows transparent verification of the weights used for a particular vote
+- Allows transparent verification of the weights used for a particular vote.
-- Enables historical auditing of how weights changed over time
+- Enables historical auditing of how weights changed over time.

 #### 6.3 Epoch Snapshot Creation